Updated on September 17, 2024

 First ensure that the company is operating properly

 As mentioned earlier, the purpose of these first days is not to micromanage.
 Ultimately, managers must define a clear vision and adopt an action plan, but they must also first ensure that the company is operating properly.
 To do this, it’s important that managers not be worried about operations right from the beginning.
-They must have faith in their management team: their first task as manager is to ensure that it is functional and ideal.
+They must have faith in their management team: their first task as manager is to ensure that it is functional, ideal and that people are motivated.

 Obviously, this doesn’t necessarily mean that the new managers will preserve the senior level framework.
 In the short or long run, they might have to assess and decide, as applicable, whether to replace certain executives should a need arise.